VizuaaLOG/BulmaJS-Docs/source/docs/master/2-core-components/tabs.blade.md

         - Destroyed
         - on('destroyed')
         - Called when the tabs instance is destroyed.
-next:
-    - Accordion
-    - ../../3-wikiki-extensions/accordion
 prev:
-    - Notification
+    - Panel Tabs
-    - ../notification
+    - ../panel-tabs
 ---

 <style>